-Melissa Schaub is in her first season as the head coach of the Ohio State women's tennis team after spending 2012-13 as the interim head coach and 2011-12 as an assistant coach for the Buckeyes.
-At the helm as interim head coach, she guided the Buckeyes to ten wins in dual matches, including a trio of Big Ten conference victories.
+Melissa Schaub is in her second season as the head coach of the Ohio State women's tennis team after spending 2012-13 as the interim head coach and 2011-12 as an assistant coach for the Buckeyes.
+At the helm as interim head coach, she guided the Buckeyes to ten wins in dual matches, including Big Ten conference victories vs. Penn State, Minnesota and Iowa.
+The squad, which ranked as high as No. 41 in the ITA poll, notched four shutouts on the year and a pair of victories against top 50 opponents.
 Schaub, a Lexington, Ohio, native who had a standout collegiate career at Tennessee, was on the coaching staff at Middle Tennessee State for five seasons, including one as head coach (2010-11), prior to joining the Ohio State staff.

 Schaub played four years for the Tennessee Volunteers (2003-06), where she was ranked as high as No. 2 nationally in doubles and the squad reached the No. 4 spot in the national polls during her career.

 She was an All-American and second team All-SEC selection as a freshman, finishing the year ranked sixth nationally.
 Although struggling with injuries as a sophomore and junior campaign, she posted 25 dual-match doubles wins.
 As a senior, Schaub played at Nos.
 2 and 3 singles before moving into the No. 1 position in early April where she went 3-0 in the SEC tournament.
 She was ranked nationally in doubles as a senior with partner Vilmarie Castellvi and ended her career with 70 doubles wins to rank in the Top 10 in program history.